yard

 Different groups of indoor plants respond best to slightly different feeding styles.
 Matching fertilizer type to plant type keeps you from buying a new product for every pot.

-Low‑light survivors such as office snake plants, ZZ clumps, and cast iron plant barely need fertilizer.
-A gentle 2‑2‑2 liquid at quarter strength once or twice each growing season is enough.
+Low-light survivors such as office snake plants, tough ZZ clumps, and cast iron plant barely need fertilizer.
+A gentle 2-2-2 liquid at quarter strength once or twice each growing season is enough.

 Fast foliage growers like variegated pothos, Brasil philodendron, and spider pups appreciate a 3-1-2 style fertilizer at half strength every four weeks while actively growing.

-Flowering plants, including peace lily clumps, anthurium blooms, and indoor tropical hibiscus like a formula with a touch more phosphorus.
-Aim for something like 2‑3‑2, or supplement your usual feed with a mild bloom formula only when buds form.
+Flowering plants, including peace lily clumps, anthurium blooms, and indoor tropical hibiscus, like a formula with a touch more phosphorus; aim for something like 2-3-2, or supplement your usual feed with a mild bloom formula only when buds form.

 Indoor herbs such as window mint, parsley pots, and compact thyme behave more like vegetable crops.
 They prefer steady, light feeding with a balanced product similar to what you would use to fertilize raised vegetables.